danicavaldez/node-api-challenge/README.md

 The "homies" - req & res.
 This is a callback function that receives a request and response object when a method is called on the server.

+Routing -  We can map incoming requests to the appropriate request handler based on the URL and HTTP Method being used

 - [ ] Describe Middleware?

+Middleware is a list of functions that get executed in the order they are added into the code.
+It can execute any code, make changes to the request and the response objects, end the request-response cycle, call the next middleware in the stack.

 - [ ] Describe a Resource?
 In a RESTful API, everything is a resource.
 A resource is accessible through a unique URL and can be easily managed through HTTP methods.